-Cisco announced Tuesday that it is killing the Flip portable video camera business in a restructuring move that will include exiting other parts of Cisco's consumer businesses and reducing the company's headcount by 550 workers.
+Cisco announced it is killing the Flip portable video camera business in a restructuring move that will include exiting other parts of Cisco's consumer businesses and reducing the company's headcount by 550 workers.

-Tuesday's announcement referred to Chamber's plan to re-focus Cisco on five key areas: core routing, switching and services; collaboration; architectures; video; and data center products.
+The announcement referred to Chamber's plan to re-focus Cisco on five key areas: core routing, switching and services; collaboration; architectures; video; and data center products.

 The decision to exit some consumer businesses means that the remaining consumer areas will be taken over by four of the five priority areas except for data center.
-The move will result in a $300 million charge in the third and fourth quarters of 2011 with the 550 job reductions coming in the fourth quarter, Cisco said in a statement.
+The move will result in a $300m charge in the third and fourth quarters of 2011 with the 550 job reductions coming in the fourth quarter, Cisco said in a statement.

 Cisco said FlipShare customers and partners will be supported with a transition plan, but gave no details.